MARCspec/MARCspec/marc-spec.md

 1. For __chained subTermSets__, if one *subTermSet* gets validated as true, the preceding spec gets referenced (OR) as long as all other *repeated SubSpecs* are validated as true.
 2. For __repeated subSpecs__, if one *subSpec* gets validated as false, the preceding spec doesn't get referenced (AND).
 3. For abbreviated *fieldSpec* or *subfieldSpec* as a *subTerm*, the last explicitly given *fieldTag* is the current *fieldTag*.
 4. As a shortcut, the left hand *subTerm* might be omitted.
-This implicitly makes the last explicitly given *fieldTag* plus the last explicitly given *characterSpec* or *subfieldTagSpec* the current (left hand) *subTerm*.
+This implicitly makes the last explicitly given *fieldTag* plus the last explicitly given *characterSpec* or *subfieldCodeSpec* the current (left hand) *subTerm*.
 5. If the left hand *subTerm* is omitted, as a shortcut for the operator ```?```, the operator can also be omitted.

 ### SubSpec abbreviation